griquelme/tidyms/docs/quickstart.rst

     chromatogram.plot()

-.. raw:: html
+.. bokeh-plot:: bokeh/chromatogram.py
-   :file: _static/chromatogram.html
+   :source-position: none

 The :meth:`tidyms.Chromatogram.find_peaks` method returns a list of descriptors for each detected peak: